HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 queries: 07_SEO
 featured_quote: Despite the growing use of mobile devices and Google's move to a Mobile first index, non-trivial disparities were found across mobile vs. desktop pages, like the one between mobile and desktop links.
 featured_stat_1: 10.84%
-featured_stat_label_1: Mobile home pages are not including the viewport tag
+featured_stat_label_1: Mobile pages are not including the viewport tag
 featured_stat_2: 19.96%
 featured_stat_label_2: Mobile websites scored 'Good' Core Web Vitals
 featured_stat_3: 11.5%